connexcs/docs/docs/billing.md

 2. If the aforementioned traffic isn't equally distributed between all IP addresses, please provide a break down.

-3. Please list all carriers IP addresses where this traffic is most likely going to be sent to, along with locations if known.
+3. Please list all carriers IP addresses where this traffic is most likely going to get transmitted to, along with locations if known.

 4. If the aforementioned traffic isn't equally distributed between all IP addresses, please provide a break down.